Skip to Content

 Ray Mine (Active)

 The Ray Mine is another goliath in Arizona’s mining sector in Pinal County.
-Operational since 1911, this open-pit mine is also controlled by Freeport-McMoRan.
+Operational since 1911, this open-pit mine has also been controlled by Freeport-McMoRan.
 The mine’s rich deposits consist primarily of copper and molybdenum, a mineral often used to produce steel alloys.

 Like Morenci, the Ray Mine is still active and contributes significantly to Arizona’s economy and copper production.
 It is known as the Mineral Creek Mining District in central Arizona.